Asia-Pacific Economic Cooperation (APEC) Business Travel Card (ABTC) for Australian citizens

 - an Australian Business Number (if applicable)

-- The business is trading goods, services or conducting investment activities between APEC economies.
-Supporting evidence might include:
+Supporting evidence for a business that is trading goods, services or conducting investment activities between APEC economies might include:

 - publicly available product/service information that identifies goods or services that the business trades internationally